I have been using a new camera for over 2 months. As I was writing

 Create copies that appear to have been taken with a fisheye lens (Pic.
 26,27).

-You have great opportunity to create an outline copy of a photograph to use as a base for painting (Pic.
+You have a great opportunity to create an outline copy of a photograph to use as a base for painting (Pic.
 28,29,30).
 This option doesn’t work in low contrast!

 See more examples of D5300 color Sketch below…

 Create copies that reduce the effects of perspective taken from the base of a tall object (Pic.
 36).
-This option isn’t so much useful in case of small buildings (Pic.38).
+This option isn’t so much useful in the case of small buildings (Pic.38).

 Create a copy in which only selected hues appear in color.
 You can choose 3 hues (Pic.
 40,41,42).

 You can compare retouched copies to the original photographs (Pic.44).